Did You Know?

 It’s not just the environment that benefits.

 Proceeds from resale value of donations will be returned to Goodwill Industries to support their mission of creating job opportunities.
-Donated computers that are not suitable for sale in our Computer Works store are de-manufactured by individuals in our employment and training program who earn while they learn new skills and appropriate work behaviors.
+Donated computers that are not suitable for sale at The GRID: Powered by Goodwill store are de-manufactured by individuals in our employment and training program who earn while they learn new skills and appropriate work behaviors.

 And it’s a tax deduction.